rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 Once that is complete, the "Create Admin User" button will be active, so click this.
 You will be prompted for an admin user name.
 In our lab we are simply going to use "admin", and a password for that user.

-Emsure the password is secure and, again, log it somewhere safe, such as a password manager.
+Ensure the password is secure and log it somewhere safe, such as a password manager.
 You'll also need to fill in the email address for the administrative user.
 Once all of that is completed, simply click the "Add User" button.

 ![LibreNMS Administrative User](../images/librenms_administrative_user.png)